bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Rain
+- Cloudy
 - 92% humidity
 - 16 mph wind
-- 93% cloud cover
+- 94% cloud cover
 - 44 AQI 🟩
-- 2.8 inches of rain in the past 24 hours
+- 3.19 inches of rain in the past 24 hours
-- 0.72 inches of rain expected in the next 48 hours
+- 0.32 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>